 Think about it: a country with a population of 1.5 billion people.
 That's a billion!
 You do the maths, how many gays does that work out to…?

 Today, China is slowly emerging from an oppressive Communist rule under which homosexuality was criminalized and seen as a mental illness.
-It wasn't until 1997 when it was legalized and then subsequently declassified as a mental illness in 2001.
+It wasn't until 1997 that it was legalized and then subsequently declassified as a mental illness in 2001.

 Historically it wasn't always like this.
 Homosexuality in ancient China appears to have been widely accepted well before the 1800s.
 For example, Ming Dynasty (1368-1644) literature (like the Bian Er Chai – 弁而釵/弁而钗) portrays homosexual relationships as being positive, and writings from the Liu Song Dynasty (420–479 AD) allege that homosexuality was an everyday common thing!

 The fabulous LGBTQ folk we met during our travels as a gay couple in China were confident of progressive change – albeit very slowly.
-During our trip in Xi'an we met the awesome Cass Chen who sat us down and gave us this interview about his experience growing up gay in China.
+During our trip to Xi'an we met the awesome Cass Chen who sat us down and gave us this interview about his experience growing up gay in China.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥